AxelUser/aoc-2021/README.md

 # Day 3

 In part 1 you can compute second value just inverting the first one, used bitwise operators in Kotlin.
 For the second part I was thinking about prefix tree, however it wasn't needed at all and task was solved with recursive DFS.
+Also, for the part 2
+I've used lambdas, syntax feels strange.